 For decades cannabis policy and related laws were written based on a handful of severely flawed studies.
 Interest in cannabis research grew mid-century as psychologists and medical professionals searched for more effective methods to treat chronic conditions ranging from depression to Crohn’s disease.
 Unfortunately, the few studies that were commissioned had critical flaws and limitations that reduced the knowledge that could be obtained.
 Often these studies concluded that “…more research is needed on the subject.”

-Finally, over the past several years, barriers to legitimate marijuana research have been lifted.
+Finally, over the past several years, barriers to legitimate cannabis research have been lifted.
 Around the world, including a few U.S. states, studies have emerged with better controls and more targeted research.
 More importantly, these studies were without the traditional biases imposed upon researchers by anti-drug policy groups and Big Pharma backers.

 The field of cannabis research is flourishing today, and we are hopeful it will continue to improve in coming years.
-Read on to learn why medical research on marijuana was delayed for so long and how far it has come in recent years.
+Read on to learn why medical research on cannabis was delayed for so long and how far it has come in recent years.